SOCI/soci/docs/api/client.md

 # API Reference

 The core client interface is a set of classes and free functions declared in the `soci.h` header file.
-All names are dbeclared in the `soci` namespace.
+All names are declared in the `soci` namespace.

 There are also additional names declared in the `soci::details` namespace, but they are not supposed to be directly used by the users of the library and are therefore not documented here.
 When such types are used in the declarations that are part of the "public" interface, they are replaced by "IT", which means "internal type".